lordmulder/LameXP/doc/Manual.md

 ### Nero Digital AAC Encoder ###

-First of all, you need to download the Nero AAC encoder from the official Nero Digital web-site.
-The download is free of charge:
+First of all, you need to download the Nero AAC encoder from the official Nero Digital web-site or one of the mirrors:

 * <http://www.videohelp.com/software/Nero-AAC-Codec>
 * <http://www.free-codecs.com/download/Nero_AAC_Codec.htm>